RobThree/NuGetProxy/README.md

 For GitLab, you can create an access token by going to the NuGet repository -> Settings -> Access Tokens -> Add new Token.
 Give the token a name (like `NuGetProxy`), expiration date and give `read_api` permissions, make sure role is at least `reporter`.

-Note that when the token expires, you _will_ need to update the token in the appsettings and restart the proxy.
+Note that when the token expires, you _will_ need to update the token in the appsettings (and _maybe_ restart the proxy, but shouldn't be necessary).

 ## Can I push via the proxy?